Rationalising Denominators 1: Fractional Powers

 power_one = Power(1, Fraction(1, 1))

-So far this is a pretty simple way to represent numbers, but it turns out to be pretty powerful.
-We’ve implemented some normalisation steps, but there are still some redundancies; e.g. the number four can be represented in many ways, like:
+So far this is a pretty simple way to represent numbers, but it turns out to be quite powerful.
+We’ve implemented some normalisation steps, but there are still some redundancies; e.g. the number 4 can be represented in many ways, like:

 In the next post we’ll extend this to products of powers.